react-bootcamp/react-101/instructions/1-your-first-component.md

 ## `React.createClass`

-The first way to define a React component is the ancient way using `React.createClass`
+The first way to define a React component is the "ancient" way using `React.createClass`, we will not use `React.createClass` in this workshop.

 ```javascript
 import React from 'react';